NextSDS Logo

 Cleanup methods

-Pick up using explosion proof, non-sparking vacuum pumps, shovels, or buckets.
-Remove from surface by skimming or with suitable adsorbents.
+picked up using explosion proof, non-sparking vacuum pumps, shovels, or buckets (land); skimming or with suitable adsorbents (water)

 07